OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 This openness of Unix was probably one of the reasons of the success of `C` - beside its efficiency.

-Developpers working with `C` had to face two major issues:
+Developers working with `C` had to face two major issues:
 ###### Portability
 To make a C program run on several systems, you had to re-compile the code on the target system, and you had to tweak the code to fit some system aspects, like endianness, word sizes, and similar features.
 This was implemented using `#define` and `#ifdef` statements in the code, pre-processed before compilation, so the code matches the requirements of the compiler.
 Like